mdamire/bankid-6/README.md

 >>> cr.qr_data
 'bankid.d9c9339c-b9d3-48a2-8289-8d66e1d28a08.21.941023af5b86d5b16aaa226ad7130ee08a1dcdca89e199639a3986336a0569fb'
 ```
-`orderRef` parameter is used to find the order and `qrStartToken`, `qrStartSecret` and `order_time` parameters are used to calculate the QR code. `qr_data` attribute in `BankIdCollectResponse` object is accessible if the `collect` method is invoked from the same client where order was initiated, or if these parameters are provided.
+The `orderRef` parameter is used to find the order and `qrStartToken`, `qrStartSecret` and `order_time` parameters are used to calculate the QR code.
+The `qr_data` attribute in the `BankIdCollectResponse` object is accessible if the `collect` method is invoked from the same client where order was initiated, or if these parameters are provided.

 #### User Message

-`BankIdCollectResponse` also has `message` attribute which contains user message according to BankID documentation when the status is 'pending' or 'failed'.
+`BankIdCollectResponse` also has a `message` attribute which contains user messages according to BankID documentation when the status is 'pending' or 'failed'.
 A message depends on how order was initiated and the language.
 Each message is a dict constructed like this:
 ```python
 {
     "qrcode": {             # order initiated by scanning qr code